stadawi12/nPlan/README.md

 should be functional on your machine from now onwards.

 ## How my scripts work

 My project has two main actions that can be performed, `train` and `test`.
 They can be instantiated by running the `main.py` file and specifying the `-a` flag which stands for action.
-To do this we would run the following command `$ python main.py -a train`, this would tell `main.py` to train a model on the data provided in the `data` folder.
+For example, train a model we would run the following command `$ python main.py -a train`, this would tell `main.py` to train a model on the data provided in the `data` folder and to use parameters specified in the `inputs.yaml` file.

+### Inputs file
 Inside the `inputs.yaml` file you will find a lot of parameters that you can tweak for training, you will find things like `n_epochs` which is the number of epochs you want your training to run for or `lr` which is the initial learning rate for your training, etc..
 There are many parameters that you can play with to within reason, it is the control centre for training models.
-Using the inputs file, you can choose the `model` you want to train using one of the listed models specified in the comment above it.
+Using the inputs file, you can choose the `model` you want to train from one of the listed models specified in the comment above it.
-There is only one loss function implemented in this project but I have allowed the project to be scalable and adding a different loss function would not be difficult.
+There is only one `loss` function implemented in this project but I have allowed the project to be scalable and adding a different loss function would not be difficult.